-If applicable, also see Using the Delcom light with the POD or PRO appliance.
+If applicable, also see Using the light with the POD or PRO appliance.

-VERY IMPORTANT!!
-The PC must be on and a user must be logged in for the Device Monitor to work.
-While it does run in the background, it does not run as a service
+If using the standard, Echo360 Device Monitor the PC must be on and a user must be logged in for the software to work.
+While it does run in the background, it does not run as a service.

-The Device Monitor light functions not only as a capture status indicator, but also as an "Easy Button" to start, pause, and stop ad hoc captures.
+The Delcom USB HID Visual Signal Indicator light functions not only as a capture status indicator, but also as an "Easy Button" to start, pause, and stop ad hoc captures.
 Note that this feature can be disabled in the Device Monitor Configuration.
 It is enabled by default.